kallavinka8045/is2021/index.md

 <img src="figure1.png" width="100%">
 <img src="figure3.png" width="50%;">

-Most of neural vocoders use band-limited mel-spectrograms to generate waveforms.
-If full-band spectral features are used as input, the vocoder can be provided as much acoustic information as possible.
-However, in some models using full-band mel-spectrograms, an over-smoothing problem occurred in which non-sharp spectrograms were generated.
-To address the problem, We propose UnivNet, a neural vocoder that synthesizes high-fidelity waveform in real-time.
-Inspired by works in the field of voice activity detection, we added a multi-resolution spectrogram discriminator that uses multiple linear spectrogram magnitudes computed through various parameters.
-Under the condition of using full-band mel-spectrograms as input, we expect to be able to generate high resolution signals, by adding the discriminator that uses the spectrograms of multiple resolution as input.
-According to the evaluation on the dataset of hundreds of speakers, UnivNet obtained the best objective and subjective evaluation results among other GAN-based vocoders in both seen and unseen speakers.
-These results, including the best subjective score in fine-tuning scenario for text-to-speech, demonstrate the potential of fast adaptation to new speakers without training from scratch.
+Most neural vocoders employ band-limited mel-spectrograms to generate waveforms.
+If full-band spectral features are used as the input, the vocoder can be provided with as much acoustic information as possible.
+However, in some models employing full-band mel-spectrograms, an over-smoothing problem occurs as part of which non-sharp spectrograms are generated.
+To address this problem, we propose UnivNet, a neural vocoder that synthesizes high-fidelity waveforms in real time.
+Inspired by works in the field of voice activity detection, we added a multi-resolution spectrogram discriminator that employs multiple linear spectrogram magnitudes computed using various parameter sets.
+Using full-band mel-spectrograms as input, we expect to generate high-resolution signals by adding a discriminator that employs spectrograms of multiple resolutions as the input.
+In an evaluation on a dataset containing information on hundreds of speakers, UnivNet obtained the best objective and subjective results among competing models for both seen and unseen speakers.
+These results, including the best subjective score for text-to-speech, demonstrate the potential for fast adaptation to new speakers without a need for training from scratch.

 # Comparison with existing models
-* [LibriTTS](https://openslr.org/60/) dataset is an English multi-speaker audiobook dataset.
+* The [LibriTTS](https://openslr.org/60/) dataset is an English multi-speaker audiobook dataset.
-* ‘train-clean-360’ subset was used to train the model and evaluate the speakers used for training (seen speakers).
+* The ‘train-clean-360’ subset was used to train the model and evaluate the speakers used for training (seen speakers).
-* ‘test-clean’ subset was used to evaluate the speakers not used for training (unseen speakers).
+* The ‘test-clean’ subset was used to evaluate the speakers not used for training (unseen speakers).

 ## Seen speakers ('LibriTTS/train-clean-360' dataset)
 <table>